Teaching Machine Learning Fundamentals with LEGO Robotics: Discussion

 \subsection{Shift to Technical Understanding}

-The emergence of technical machine learning terminology in post-course responses (agent, rewards, data, linear regression, supervised learning) indicates that participants developed a more precise conceptual understanding.
-The shift from general descriptors to algorithm-specific language suggests that students moved beyond abstract perceptions of AI toward concrete comprehension of its underlying mechanisms.
-This aligns with research showing that revealing the inner workings of machine learning models can improve understanding \cite{kulesza2015}.
+The emergence of algorithm-specific terminology in post-course responses (agent, rewards, data, linear regression, supervised learning) suggests increased familiarity with core machine learning concepts.
+The shift from general descriptors toward more technical language is consistent with research showing that revealing the inner workings of machine learning models can improve understanding \cite{kulesza2015}, though more rigorous assessment would be needed to confirm deeper conceptual~change.\looseness=-1